adilanchian/Mocklook/README.md

 - Mock data that is randomized on each app start
 - Real time weather integration for each appointment scheduled on the calendar
 - Familiar UI from Outlook Mobile for iPhone
+- Unit test suite that tests core components of the application

 ## Future Updates
 Mocklook is an ever growing "mock" application that is just beginning.
-Some parts that were skipped in this version of Mocklook are:
+Some parts that were skipped in this version of Mocklook were:

 - Display of appointment members in agenda view
 - More randomized mock data
 - Multiple year calendar
+- Small UI elements

-## Shout Out
+## Thanks
-I want to give a shout out to SwiftSky (https://github.com/appcompany/SwiftSky).
+I wanted to reference SwiftSky (https://github.com/appcompany/SwiftSky).
-I used their wrapper for grabbing current temperature stats from Dark Sky API.
+I used their Swift wrapper for grabbing current temperature stats from Dark Sky API.

 ## Contact
-Please feel free to contact me at alec.dilanchian@microsoft.com.
+Please feel free to contact me at alec.dilanchian@microsoft.com or call me at: 954-804-3257.
 Thank you for your time and I hope to hear back from you shortly!